murad-alm/NordVPN-Gnome-Extension/README.md

 </p>

 ## Coming soon
-- Detailed information of the current connection on mouse-over.
+- [ ] Detailed information about the current connection.
-- pop-up window (on click) which features:
-  - The ability to connect and disconnect.
+- [ ] The ability to connect and disconnect.
-  - Change server
+- [ ] Change server.
-  - Toggle buttons for de-/ activating killswitch, cybersec, obfuscate, notifications and auto-connect
+- [ ] Toggle buttons for de-/ activating killswitch, cybersec, obfuscate, notifications and auto-connect.
-  - connection speed measurement
+- [ ] connection speed measurement.

 ## Download
 Please check the <a href= "https://github.com/murad-alm/NordVPNStatus/releases">releases</a> to download the latest version.